-Resellers are being urged to anonymously name and shame late paying companies to tryto pile the pressure on those trying to stretch out clearing invoices.
-Late payment has been a bugbear of the channel throughout the recession but is continuing to cause problems, particularly for those smaller compa
+Resellers are being urged to anonymously name and shame late paying companies to try to pile the pressure on those trying to stretch out clearing invoices.

 Japan's earthquake and tsunami that killed at least 15,000 people and left 11,000 missing in March 2011 was the first real test of disaster recovery and business continuity plans on a large scale in a high-tech country, according to Microsoft.

 The increased use of mobile and tablet devices in businesses will fail to topple PC dominance over the next three years, according to research.

 Worldwide IT spend is poised to grow 7.1% in 2011, reaching $3.67trn (£2.29trn), according to Gartner's quarterly outlook.